 There are some myths that are being told.

-I think these myths should be busted as they have no relevance now as days and age have changed, so changing thyself is highly recommended.
+I think these myths should be busted as they have no relevance now as days and ages have changed, so changing them is highly recommended.

 Chewing fingers, nail-biting, or thumb-sucking in children is very common and begins when a baby is about 3 to 5 months old.
 As they start growing teeth, it becomes difficult for them to soothe themselves with their hands and mouths.
 In the process, the baby starts chewing on their fingers to alleviate the pain of their growing teeth.